 Are you looking to position your organization more internationally?
 Have you ever wondered about the reasons behind European trade regulations on agricultural products?
 Do you want to know how farmers work and live in Germany?

 The Transatlantic Agricultural Dialogue is a convenient and affordable way to supply your organization and farmers with first-hand market intelligence.
 We will co-host a round table at your location and take care of getting the right foreign farming professionals there to get the transatlantic exchange started.

 Subsequently, you get the chance to take your members on a week-long study trip abroad for hands-on knowledge exchange with local farmers, regulators and agribusinesses.

-Please contact us to discuss topics for the exchange you are particularly interested in and the time frame you’d like to become involved in.
+Please contact us to discuss topics for the exchange you are particularly interested in, costs, and the time frame you’d like to become involved in.

 “The Transatlantic Dialogue offered unprecedented mutual access to German and American agriculture at the highest levels.
 The conversations, understandings and relationships we developed over several days are critically important in today’s global agricultural market.”